t4rra/divifier/README.md

-# uwuups! aww p tags!
+# uwuups! aww divs!
- uwuups! i accidentawwy tuwwned aww ur code into p tags
+ uwuups! i accidentawwy tuwwned aww ur code into divs

 ## instawwation
 1. dewete githuwb and nevew visit this wepo again
-2. downwoad `p-ifier.css` and `p-ifier.js`
+2. puwt on pwogwammer socks
+3. downwoad `div-ifier.js`
-3. dwag into appwopwiate wocation
+4. dwag into appwopwiate wocation
-4. link to js at bottom 🥺 of `<body>`, css in `<head>`
+5. link to js at bottom 🥺 of `<body>`
-5. wepwace html with p tags
+6. wepwace `<body>` content with divs
-6. puwt on fuwwsuwit
+7. take off pwogwammer socks

+## uwusage

 ## owo what's this? a buwg?
 1. good